 Jack Shostak manages a group of statistical programmers and is an Associate Director of Statistics at the Duke Clinical Research Institute.
 He is the author of SAS Programming in the Pharmaceutical Industry and coauthor of Common Statistical Methods for Clinical Research with SAS Examples, Third Edition as well as Implementing CDISC Using SAS: An End-to-End Guide, Second Edition.
 Jack has been active in CDISC since 2002 primarily as a contributor to ADaM model development.
 Jack serves as a member of the ADaM leadership team and has been a CDISC ADaM instructor for industry and the FDA for the past decade.

 Gary Walker has worked in the pharmaceutical industry since 1992 and tells people his career path took the proverbial "scenic route."
-He started in IT and moved to Research and Development IT, supporting CANDA (Computer Assisted New Drug Applications) submissions.
-He subsequently moved to Regulatory Affairs and Publishing where Gary helped to create numerous marketing applications and supplements in electronic format from 1997 through 2005.
+He started in IT and moved to R&D IT, supporting CANDA (Computer Assisted New Drug Applications) submissions.
+He subsequently moved to Regulatory Affairs and Publishing where Gary helped to create numerous NDAs, BLAs and supplements in electronic format from 1997 through 2005.
 In 2001, while working in regulatory, Gary became a member of the CDISC SDS team.
-In 2005 Gary moved from regulatory to Data Standards within Quintiles’ Global Data Management department.
-In this role, Gary supported CDISC standards for data preparation within Data Management and Biostatistics, both for submission using SDTM and in the data collection and cleaning processes of Data Management, through the adoption of SDTM-friendly variables and the use of SDTM naming fragments for non-standard variables.
-Gary joined the CDASH initiative in 2006 and led the Demographics domain team for version 1.0.
-Gary continues to actively participate on the work on many of the CDISC standards including SDTM, CDASH and CDISC SHARE.
-Gary currently work for Quintiles in Innovation, a group focused on new and innovative products, where he is a part of a team focused on EHR data use for clinical research.
+In 2005 Gary moved from regulatory to Data Standards within Quintiles’ Global DM department.
+In this role, Gary supported CDISC standards for data preparation within DM and Biostatistics, both for submission using SDTM and in the data collection and cleaning processes of Data Management.
+Gary joined the CDASH initiative in 2006 and has been a core member of CDASH since.
+In 2019 Gary became an independent contractor, consulting and training on CDISC standards.
+He continues to actively participate on the work on many of the CDISC standards including SDTM, CDASH and CDISC SHARE.
+Prior to leaving Quintiles (now IQVIA), Gary worked within the Innovation group which was focused on new and innovative products, and was part of a team focused on EHR data use for clinical research.

 Richann Watson is an independent statistical programmer and CDISC consultant with over 20 years’ experience working in the pharma industry.
-She is a member of the ADaM team and is currently the co-lead of the ADaM Oncology sub-team.
-In addition, Richann is a member of the ADaM IG1.2 and the ADaM Traceability sub-teams.
-She is an Executive Committee member for PharmaSUG and is the chairperson for the local SAS user group in the Cincinnati/Northern Kentucky area and is actively involved with SAS Global Forum and other SAS User Groups.
+She is a member of the ADaM team, co-leads the ADaM Oncology sub-team and serves on the ADaM Traceability sub-team.
+Richann is an Executive Committee member of PharmaSUG.
+She is also a member of Southeast SAS Users Group (SESUG) Executive Committee and is actively involved with SAS Global Forum and other SAS User Groups.

-Mario Widel is a Principal Statistical Programmer at Covance.
+Mario Widel is an Independent CDISC consultant.
 He has been doing statistical programming since 1992.
 He has been involved in CDISC related activities since 2007 on a previous company having a key role in the transition to CDISC standards CDASH, SDTM and ADaM.
 In his current role, Mario oversees and reviews submission deliverables including aCRF, SDTM, ADaM and define.xml.

 He received his M.S. degree on Computer Science from the University of Illinois at Chicago.
 He is a regular presenter at conferences like JSM, PharmaSUG, SAS Global Forum, PhUSE and CDISC and a member of ASA and the CDISC ADaM team.